 Wastewater Pollution is Threatening the Texas Hill Country

-From Austin to San Antonio, population in the Hill Country is growing like never before.
-More development means a lot more wastewater (aka sewage) that needs to go somewhere.
-Unfortunately, much of this development sits on top of the Edwards Aquifer, which provides drinking water to rural residents and recharges our springs.
+From Austin to San Antonio, the Hill Country is experiencing population growth like never before and local communities are under pressure to address wastewater (aka sewage) needs.
+Much of this development sits on top of the Edwards Aquifer, which provides drinking water to rural residents and recharges our springs.